Danko-Lab/histone-mark-imputation/ChivuMNaseChIPseqReanalysisScripts/readme.md

 align_all(_notrim).bsh -- Aligns reads using BWA.
 merge_bams(_notrim).bsh -- Merges BAM files for two separate sequencing runs for the same sample.
 getSpikeCounts.bsh -- Counts reads mapping to the human or D Iulia genome.
+metaPlots.R -- Smple R script that computes/ prints a meta plot from BAMs.
+Should work with any TSS location file.